orbit-love/panoramica/CONTRIBUTING.md

-# Contributing to the Telescope
+# Contributing to the Preview

-:wave: First off, thank you so much for stopping by and visiting the Telescope contributing guide - we're so happy to see you!
+:wave: First off, thank you so much for stopping by and visiting the Preview contributing guide - we're so happy to see you!

 We understand that it may not always be very straightforward when making contributions to open source projects, so we're here to help you out!